OptimistikSAS/OIBus/documentation/docs/guide/south-connectors/common-settings.md

 smaller sub-intervals, each no longer than the specified **Max read interval** in seconds.
 These sub-intervals are requested with a delay defined by the **Read delay** setting.

+In certain situations, adding an overlap to the history query can be beneficial.
+You can achieve this by configuring the **overlap** field (in milliseconds): it will subtract this specified number of milliseconds from the `@StartTime` variable of the subsequent query.

 ## Specific section
 Specific settings for the connector can be found in the respective connector's documentation for more detailed information.